premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-40. How can we change styles of a particular element using JavaScript?
+40. How can we change styles of a particular element using JavaScript?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)